Weatherfield: Rosamund Street Medical Centre

 The medical practice situated on the junction between Rosamund Street and Coronation Street.
 Gail Platt (Helen Worth) was employed as a receptionist at the practice, until 2010 when she lost the job for reading private medical records.
-Two former Coronation Street residents, Dr. Matt Ramsden (Stephen Beckett) and Dr. Matt Carter (Oliver Mellor) were employed there whilst they both lived in Weatherfield respectively.
+Two former Coronation Street residents, Dr. Matt Ramsden (Stephen Beckett) and Dr. Matt Carter (Oliver Mellor) were employed there while they both lived in Weatherfield respectively.
 In 2016, Rana Habeeb (Bhavna Limbachia) began working here as a nurse.
 Deirdre Barlow (Anne Kirkbride) and Liz McDonald (Beverley Callard) have also worked at the Medical Centre as receptionists.
 Moira Pollock (Louiza Patikas) is the manageress of the Medical Centre.

 The Medical Centre also features a Pharmacy which was briefly used in the story line of Joe McIntyre's (Reece Dinsdale) drug addiction.
 The pharmacy is not seen apart from the green pharmacy sign in the window of the medical centre.

 V COURT Health and Fitness

 A joint venture between local businessman Dev Alahan (Jimmi Harkishin) and personal trainer Kal Nazir (Jimi Mistry).
 Kal's father, Sharif (Marc Anwar), also has shares within the business.
 The facility was used by many local residents including Gail McIntyre (Helen Worth), Nick Tilsley (Ben Price), Gary Windass (Mikey North), Mary Taylor (Patti Clare), Eva Price (Catherine Tyldesley), Steve McDonald (Simon Gregson), Sarah Platt (Tina O'Brien), Zeedan Nazir (Qasim Akhtar), Bethany Platt (Lucy Fallon), Callum Logan (Sean Ward) and Jason Grimshaw (Ryan Thomas).
 The gym has not appeared since 2016.
 It went bankrupt, and the former staff have new jobs.